-Licensed Professional Counselors and Licensed Marriage and Family Therapists (LMHCs, LPCs, LCPCs, MFTs, LMFTs, etc.) can generally accept any and all types of insurance–from Blue Cross to Tri-Care.
-However, unless affiliated with a larger clinic of hospital, Medicare reimbursement has been oddly unavailable, and restricted to other mental health providers such as Licensed Clinical Social Workers, Psychiatrists, and Psychologists.
+Licensed Professional Counselors and Licensed Marriage and Family Therapists (LPCs, LMFTs, LCPCs, MFTs, etc.) can generally accept any and all types of insurance—from Blue Cross to Tri-Care.
+However, unless affiliated with a larger clinic or hospital, Medicare reimbursement has been oddly unavailable, and restricted to other mental health providers such as Licensed Clinical Social Workers, Psychiatrists, and Psychologists.
 However, new legislation put to the U.S. senate may soon change that.
-The following notice (below) was released this week by the American Mental Health Counselors Association (AMHCA).

 - Call 202-224-3121 (the main Capitol switchboard).